Genoa Yacht Charter

-Nicknamed “La Superba” – or the “Proud One” – a yacht charter to Genoa will take you back in time to cozy streets, epic cathedrals, palaces, museums, cuisine and historic sites.
+Nicknamed “La Superba” – or the “Proud One” – a yacht charter to Genoa will take you back in time to cozy streets, epic cathedrals, palaces, museums, cuisine, and historic sites.
 It is the birthplace of Christopher Columbus and home to two UNESCO World Heritage Sites.
 Genoa is also a great family charter destination, with attractions for everyone to enjoy.

 Genoa is home to both the house where Christopher Columbus was born and two UNESCO World Heritage Sites: the Renaissance and Baroque Rolli Palaces.
-Wander through its cozy streets, and you’ll find a collection of famous, must-see churches, palaces, and museums – including the St. Lawrence Cathedral, the cemetery of Staglieno and the Edoardo Chiossone Museum of Oriental Art, to name a few.
+Wander through its cozy streets, and you’ll find a collection of famous, must-see churches, palaces, and museums – including the St. Lawrence Cathedral, the cemetery of Staglieno, and the Edoardo Chiossone Museum of Oriental Art, to name a few.

-Things To Do and See in Genoa
+Genoa Yacht Charters – Things To Do & See

 A yacht charter to Genoa wouldn’t be complete without visiting these key sites.